 Why Work Locum Tenens?

-As a locum tenens physician or provider, you'll fill a position at a facility when the permanent doctor is on leave or until a new one is hired.
+As a locum tenens physician or provider, you'll fill a position at a facility when the permanent doctor or nurse is on leave or until a new one is hired.
 You might also provide extra coverage during peak seasons or work shorter assignments to cover for vacations.
 Assignments can range from a few days to many months, but every assignment you take is completely up to you.

 Here are some reasons to choose locum tenens work: